 3) Wrongful Entry or Eviction

-Liability insurance for real estate owners is generally the lowest cost portion of the insurance program accounting for less than 10% of the total premium.
-This can be higher or lower depending on where your building is located, how the building is constructed, and who the tenants are composed of.
+Liability insurance for real estate owners is generally the lowest cost portion of the insurance program accounting for less than 10% of the total insurance premium.
+The percentage amount can be higher or lower depending on the property insurance program, where the buildings are, how the buildings are built, and of whom the tenants are composed.

 Dangerous Animals Exclusion – This endorsement can read differently from carrier to carrier, but most of these exclusions state that the insurance company will not pay a claim as a result of an animal that is trained to be aggressive.
-If this exclusion is present on your policy, it is important to know what kind of animals your tenants might or might not have.
-It would be important to then not allow those type of animals on the premises.
+If this exclusion is present on your policy, it is essential to know what kind of animals your tenants might or might not have.
+It would then be necessary to avoid allowing those types of animals on the premises.

 Personal and Advertising Injury Liability Exclusion – As mentioned above, wrongful entry or eviction is a common claim for apartment owners and commercial landlords.
-Coverage for this would fall under the personal and advertising injury liability coverage part.
-We suggest not only verifying that you have this coverage, but verify that you have separate limits and not just "included".
+Coverage for this would apply to the personal and advertising injury liability coverage part.
+We suggest not only verifying that you have this coverage but check that you have separate limits and not just listed as "included."